-I found this fab-looking Ding Dong Cake recipe on Chocolate, Chocolate and More and knew that I had to try it.
+I found this fab-looking Ding Dong Cake recipe on Chocolate, Chocolate and More and knew that I had to try making it gluten free.
 We had some family over this past weekend so I decided to use the extra company as an excuse to whip up a large and decadent cake.

 It.
 Was.
 Amazing.